 If all goes well, we should be able to view the following landing page when we access our application at

-Before packaging our Django application, we need to allow traffic from all sources, which we can achieve by modifying the
+Before packaging our Django application, we need to allow traffic to all sources, which we can achieve by modifying the

 ALLOWED_HOSTS setting in